JetBrains/kotlin-multiplatform-dev-docs/topics/compose-popups.md

 [//]: # (title: Popups)

 A `Popup()` is a floating container that renders its content on top of the current UI.

+Unlike the `Dialog()` API — a modal container that takes focus, centers its content, and uses a dimmed scrim to block interaction with the rest of the UI — a `Popup()` is non-modal.
+It has no scrim, does not restrict its width, and allows users to continue interacting with the underlying UI.
-Unlike a modal dialog, a popup is non-modal, has no scrim, and is not centered by default, which makes it suitable for dropdowns, tooltips, and custom overlays anchored to a component.
+A popup is not centered by default and requires explicit positioning to anchor it to a component.

-`Popup()` and its `PopupProperties` are part of the common API.
-However, some properties are only available in platform-specific source sets.
-For example, on iOS, `PopupProperties` provides `usePlatformInsets`, which limits the popup's content to the platform insets (the safe area).
+Use `Dialog()` when you need to interrupt the user and require a decision before they continue, such as confirmations, alerts, or short forms.
+Use `Popup()` for lightweight, non-blocking overlays that stay anchored to a component, such as dropdowns, tooltips, and menus.

 ## Positioning a popup